Omar-Muhamad/CES-2021-Capstone/README.md

 # CES-2021 (Capstone)

 ## Description
-**This Project about CES tech summit 2021 contains the program, speakers, and sponsers**
+**This app is a Landing page for CES tech summit 2022 that has a homepage contains info about the program, speakers, and sponsers and about page that has info about the CES and it's history.**

-  **What I did in this project:**
+## Key Features

-  1. Created project files using githup work flow.
+  1. Use githup workflow.
-  2. Make two pages Home and about.
+  2. The app have two pages `Home` and `About`.
+  3. Mobile responsive design.
-  3. Add mobile menu and Add speakes section dynamically using JS.
+  4. Mobile menu and speakes section are implemented using JavaScript.
-  4. Change the content to CES event.
-  5. stick to design, colors, and fonts in project requirments.

-# Site Live Demo
+## Live Demo
   [Live Demo Link](https://omar-muhamad.github.io/CES-2021-Capstone/)

-# Site Screenshots Mockup
+## Mockup

   ![screenshot](./images/WebSite-Mockup.png)